keeks-mtl/memory-match/README.md

 - Press Hard button and then press reset button and make sure game stays on easy

 #### WinModal testing
-- Find all matches and then press x on win modal and make sure it closes and the counters don't change.
+- Find all matches and then press x on win modal and make sure the modal closes and the counters don't change.
 - Find all matches and then press the play again button and make sure the modal closes and all the counters return to zero.

 ## Bugs

-### Bug Cards Not Shuffling after reset
+### Cards Not Shuffling After Reset
 #### Bug
 - The cards weren't randomising after the reset button was pushed
 #### Fix